joinpursuit/AC_4_Web/units/html/lessons/restful_api.md

 ## REST

-A **RESTful API** is an application program interface (API) that uses HTTP requests to GET, PUT, POST and DELETE data.
+A **RESTful API** is an application program interface (API) that uses HTTP requests to GET, PUT, POST, PATCH and DELETE data.
 When we were interacting with the Dog API, we were using _GET_ requests: we were _getting_ data from a source.
 But there are other methods that you can use when interacting with APIs such as updating (PUT), adding (POST), and removing (DELETE).
 The Dog API has been written in such a way where we, random users, cannot update, add or remove information from the database.
 This is a safety measure because you don't want _random users_ deleting your information!

 A RESTful API -- also referred to as a RESTful web service -- is based on representational state transfer (REST) technology, an architectural style and approach to communications often used in web services development.
 As explained by [resfulapi.net](https://restfulapi.net/rest-architectural-constraints/), there are **six guiding principles** for a RESTful API.